Infection protection for your patients

 • In other assessments, health-related quality of life differences between IVIG and SCIG treatment were not statistically significant

-In the North American clinical study, CUVITRU was shown to significantly improve quality of life vs IVIG in terms of convenience (TSQM-9*) and treatment interference (LQI*) in patients with PI.
-Health-related quality of life was assessed using the Pediatric Quality of Life InventoryTM (PEDS-QL) questionnaire14 (pediatric subjects) or the self-administered SF-36 survey15 (adult subjects).
+In the North American clinical study1: Health-related quality of life was assessed using the Pediatric Quality of Life InventoryTM (PEDS-QL) questionnaire (pediatric subjects) or the self-administered SF-36 survey (adult subjects).
 Quality of life was analyzed separately for the age groups 2 to 4 and 5 to 7 years (PEDS- QL, observer: parent), 8 to 12 and 13 years (PEDS-QL, observer: subject) and 14 years and older (SF-36, observer: subject).
 Treatment Satisfaction Questionnaire for Medication (TSQM-9) and Life Quality Index (LQI) questionnaire were assessed in patients ages 2 to 12 years (observer: parent) and 13 years and older (observer: patient).
-Each was assessed in 3 domains: Effectiveness, Convenience, and Global Satisfaction for TSQM-9; and Treatment Interference, Therapy-Related Problems, and Therapy Settings for LQI.1
+Each was assessed in 3 domains: Effectiveness, Convenience, and Global Satisfaction for TSQM-9; and Treatment Interference, Therapy-Related Problems, and Therapy Settings for LQI.

 LQI=Life Quality Index; TSQM=Treatment Satisfaction Questionnaire for Medication.